peebles/dynamodb-import/README.md

 And you can keep upping this, so long as you do it with multiple of WRITE_CAPACITY, and as long as you do not exceed 10 instances of the writer ... because in "launch-kafka.sh" we hardcoded the number of partitions to 10.

+Well ... maybe.
+Depends on how distributed is the hash key space in your table import data.
+Kafka will keep a particular hash key to a single consumer.
+If all of your import data contains records with an identical hash key, then even through you run 2 (or more) instances of the writer, only one writer will be consuming those records and writing them.
+So basically, the fewer unique hash key values, the bigger you want WRITE_CAPACITY to be and to run fewer instances of the writer.
+More unique hash key values, perhaps smaller
+WRITE_CAPACITY per writer instance, but more instances.

+Experimentally I've found that running more than about 250 ddb writes per second on a single t2.medium instance starts to generate
+EAI_AGAIN errors (dns lookup failures) and even though I have a write capacity of 400-500, I just can't do better than about 250/sec.
+However, if I launch a second t2.medium and run 200/sec on each ec2 machine, I can sustain 400/sec without errors.